sumanth-lingappa/quote-me-when-you-can/README.md

 # quote-me-when-you-can
-fortune based quotes whenever you need
+fortune based custom quotes whenever you need

+add your own quotes in [quotes](./quotes/) folder

 ## How it is seen